ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/12-provider-components.md

 wait  .rental
 ```

 Hooray, it works!
 Awesome.
-Now that we've tried this out manually in the UI, let's write a tests for this new behavior as well.
+Now that we've tried this out manually in the UI, let's write a test for this new behavior as well.

 ```run:file:patch lang=js cwd=super-rentals filename=tests/integration/components/rentals-test.js
 @@ -2,3 +2,3 @@